Top 10 Venom Symbiotes in Marvel Comics

-The first symbiote ever created, All-Black is a malicious entity who often takes the form of a black sword.
+The first symbiote ever created, All-Black is a malicious entity that often takes the form of a black sword.
 He's powerful enough that bonding with a regular mortal (Gorr) allows the pair to kill three separate versions of Thor—at the same time!
-In fact, his past slaughter of countless deities earned the names "Godslayer" and "God Butcher".
+In fact, his past slaughter of countless deities earned the names "Godslayer" and "God Butcher."

 All-Black's strength, speed, and regeneration far outclass more symbiotes, and while he supposedly shares the common weaknesses to heat and sound, he hardly suffered any damage after being thrown into a star.

 Essentially the god of all symbiotes, Knull is an ancient entity who forged All-Black to help complete his genocide of the Celestials (the creators of the universe).
 He commands the dragon symbiote Grendel as well as other symbiotes except for Venom, whose development into a compassionate organism rendered him a threat to Knull.